Public access to woodland

 |per cent of all woodland area|

 1. The 2004 data are from version 1 of the Woods for People project; the results presented here (after re-analysis in September 2007) count only areas of woodland within areas of land owned.
 The higher results originally presented in the 2004 Woodland Trust Spaces for People report, were based in part on total land areas, rather than only woodland areas.

-2. The 2006 data are from version 3 of the Woods for People dataset (which has been based on only woodland areas).
+2. The 2006 and 2007 data are from versions 3 and 4 of the Woods for People dataset respectively (which are based on only woodland areas).

-3. Accessible woodland is the proportion of total woodland areas defined in 2004 for the Woods for People project; these total woodland areas were not updated in 2006.
+3. Accessible woodland is the proportion of the total woodland area defined in 2004 for the Woods for People project; the total woodland area was not updated in 2006 or 2007.